guzmanvitar/ecoin_price_forecaster/README.md

 In any case, as per the current configuration, all you need to do is docker compose up, navigate to airflow-webserver in port 8080 and activate the dags.

-**sad note:** Had my fun, now im paying for it.
-My DockerOperator tasks are having trouble conecting to the scraping database within docker compose, I'll come back and fix this issue if I have enough time.

 4. **Data Analysis**

 Data analysis is provided in the form of .sql files.
 The files are shared through compose with the scraping_database service.
 To test the queries you can access